-A slice occurs when your clubface is to open an impact this means that instead of pointing at the centre of the fairway if you’re riding your clubface is pointing to the right and left at your clubface is pointing to the left.
+A slice occurs when your clubface is to open an impact.
+This means that instead of pointing at the centre of the fairway if you’re slicing your clubface is pointing to the right and left at your clubface is pointing to the left.
 The issue with this is that it puts a spin onto the golf ball which pulls it through the air intakes it off it’s straight line.

 It’s helpful to understand exactly what is causing the slice when you make contact.
 Keep this fact in mind that your club head is open and impact this should help you get a better understanding of what you need to fix.

-Some quick tips you can use to ensure that your club head is not open an impact our ensure your grip is correct, make sure you’re transferring your way, keep your elbow tucked as you complete your swing.
+Some quick tips you can use to ensure that your club head is not open an impact.
+Ensure your grip is correct, make sure you’re transferring your weight, keep your elbow tucked as you complete your swing.

 These are just a few fixes you can make your game that may be causing your slice.
-In order to truly work on your slice and figure it out check out some YouTube videos as those tend to be the best way to visualize and understand what you need to do to improve your swing.
+In order to truly work on your slice and figure it out check out some YouTube videos.
+Those tend to be the best way to visualize and understand what you need to do to improve your swing.